tisonpatrik/multiple_object_detection/README.md

 1. Operating System: Linux / WSL2
 2. Python 3.10.12: We recommend using `pyenv` for managing Python versions.
 If `pyenv` is not installed, you can install it following the instructions [here](https://github.com/pyenv/pyenv#installation).
 After installing `pyenv`, you can install Python 3.10.12 using `pyenv install 3.10.12`.
-3. Pipenv: If not installed, you can install it using `pip install pipenv`.
+3. Pipenv: If not installed, you can install it using pip install pipenv.

 ## Installation

-1. Clone the repository: `git clone https://github.com/username/multiple_object_detection.git`
+1. Clone the repository
-2. Navigate to the project directory: `cd multiple_object_detection`
+2. Navigate to the project directory
-3. Set the local Python version to 3.10.12 using `pyenv local 3.10.12`.
+3. Set the local Python version to 3.10.12
-4. Create a new virtual environment using pipenv: `pipenv --python $(pyenv which python)`
+4. Create a new virtual environment using pipenv
 5. Install the required dependencies: `pipenv install`
 6. Ensure that `Jupyter Notebook` and `CUDA 12.1` are installed and properly configured on your system.